ForestJ316/DBM-Warmane/README.md

-- For Synergie-Sindragosa realm.
-Only Naxxramas for now.
+- Edited from DBM-Warmane by Zidras for Synergie-Sindragosa realm.
+Only Naxxramas at the moment.
+If you have DBM from Sunwell or Whitemane then chances are the timers for upcoming content might be more precise than the unchanged ones from Warmane.

 <div align="center">